mesutoezdil/Capstone-Project-Blog-Page-App--Django--on-AWS-Environment/RM_Solution.md

     - Set `auto-assign IP` up for public subnets.
 Select each public subnets and click Modify "auto-assign IP settings" and select "Enable auto-assign public IPv4 address"

-    ## Internet Gateway
+    ## Internet Gateway (for public subnets!, for exit from VPC to Internet)

     - Click Internet gateway section on left hand side.
 Create an internet gateway named `aws_capstone-IGW` and create.

-    - ATTACH the internet gateway `aws_capstone-IGW` to the newly created VPC `aws_capstone-VPC`.
+    - ATTACH (!) the internet gateway `aws_capstone-IGW` to the newly created VPC `aws_capstone-VPC`.
 Go to VPC and select newly created VPC and click action ---> Attach to VPC ---> Select `aws_capstone-VPC` VPC

     ## Route Table
     - Go to route tables on left hand side.
 We have already one route table as main route table.
 Change it's name as `aws_capstone-public-RT`
     - Create a route table and give a name as `aws_capstone-private-RT`.
-    - Select `aws_capstone-public-RT', Routes--->  Edit Routes, Add a route to `aws_capstone-public-RT` in which destination 0.0.0.0/0 (any network, any host) to target the internet gateway `aws_capstone-IGW` in order to allow access to the internet.
+    - Select `aws_capstone-public-RT', Routes--->  Edit Routes, Add a route to `aws_capstone-public-RT` in which destination 0.0.0.0/0 (any network, any host) to target "the internet gateway" `aws_capstone-IGW` in order to allow access to the internet.
-    - Select the 'aws_capstone-public-RT', click subnet associations ---> Edit subnet associations---> click 'aws_capstone-public-subnet-1A' and 'aws_capstone-public-subnet-1B'---> Save associations
+    - Select the 'aws_capstone-public-RT', click >subnet associations ---> Edit subnet associations---> click 'aws_capstone-public-subnet-1A' and 'aws_capstone-public-subnet-1B'---> Save associations
-    - Select the'aws_capstone-private-RT', click subnet associations ---> Edit subnet associations---> click 'aws_capstone-private-subnet-1A' and 'aws_capstone-private-subnet-1B'---> Save associations
+    - Select the'aws_capstone-private-RT', click >subnet associations ---> Edit subnet associations---> click 'aws_capstone-private-subnet-1A' and 'aws_capstone-private-subnet-1B'---> Save associations

     ## Endpoint